freesky-edward/blogclub/tech/post/How to use manila image.md

 Last login: Tue Sep 26 08:06:18 2017
 manila@ubuntu:~$

-9. You can use Manila Shared filesystem from an Instance like follows. manila@ubuntu:~$ sudo mkdir /test
+## 9. You can use Manila Shared filesystem from an Instance as follows.
+manila@ubuntu:~$ sudo mkdir /test

 We can mount a share in the instance after create a share [2].